 When to visit: June-July (for the ‘prettiest’ combination of water levels and visibility of the waterfall).

 How to get there: Fly direct to Victoria Falls in Zimbabwe, or fly into Livingstone in Zambia or Maun in Botswana.

-Travel insurance: CANSTAR researches and rates travel insurance to visit South Africa, but we currently do not rate travel insurance to Zambia or Zimbabwe.
+Travel insurance: Canstar researches and rates travel insurance to visit South Africa, but we currently do not rate travel insurance to Zambia or Zimbabwe.

 5. Paricutin Volcano

 The best way to see Paricutin is by taking one of the 19km round-trip hikes to the top of the volcano.
-It’s not an easy hike, so the other popular option is to visit it on horseback.
+It’s not an easy hike, so another popular option is to visit it on horseback.
 Both options take you past lava fields, buried village homes, and a church near the summit.

 When to visit: October-April (avoiding rainy season).

 How to get there: Fly into Mexico City and travel 400km or so west to Anguhuan.